Chakradhar-Jeereddy/Postgre-adminstration/replication/streamingbased/06-Enablesynchronous.md

 state: async
 ```

-## Note: Use synchronous replication when standby reliable or when using more then one standby.
+## Note: Use synchronous replication when standby is reliable or when using more then one standby.